 How effective is Depo-Provera in preventing pregnancy and STIs?

 With continuous use of Depo-Provera, there is less than a 1% chance of experiencing an accidental pregnancy.
-This rate assumes that no shots are missed.
+This rate assumes that no shots are missed or delayed.

 What are some reasons to use Depo-Provera?

 Depo-Provera offers very effective pregnancy prevention.

 If you find it difficult to remember to take medicine every day, Depo-Provera may be a better choice for you than the birth control pill..